niplav/site/range_and_forecasting_accuracy.md

-We can now visualise the linear regression for each question by setting plotting all linear regressions with random colors (the horizontal length of the linear regression indicates the time between the first prediction and the last prediction on the question, in its respective timespan: a question that was opened three years ago and closed two years ago appears on the X-axis between 730 and 1095):
+We can now visualise the linear regression for each question by setting plotting all linear regressions with random colors (the horizontal length of the linear regression indicates the time between the first prediction and the last prediction on the question: a question that was opened three years ago, closed two years ago, and resolves now appears on the X-axis between 730 and 1095):

 	fig=plt.figure(figsize=(8,8))
 	plt.xlabel("Range (days)")